unelma-team2/unelma-frontend/README.md

 # open http://localhost:3000
 ```

-4) (Optional) Run Strapi locally — only if you have backend repo access
+4) (Optional) Run Strapi locally — internal team setup

-- Clone the backend repo (private).
-Follow its README to install and create `.env` and database.
+The backend repository is private and maintained within the organization.
+This step is intended for team members or reviewers with granted access.

+If you do not have backend access, you can still:
+- Run the frontend using the deployed Strapi instance (URL provided on request), or
+- Review the frontend code and architecture independently.
 - Typical commands (may vary by repo):
 ```bash
 git clone git@github.com:unelma-team2/unelma-backend.git